Chapter V · revised 28 April 2026

 About 90% of small LLCs are member-managed.
-But the 10% that choose manager-managed need specific operating agreement language to define authority, liability, and banking access.
-Here is how to decide and what to write.
+The 10% that choose manager-managed need specific operating agreement language to define authority, liability, and banking access.
+The chapter below explains how to decide and what to write.

 Side-by-Side Comparison